CTL-2023/sasa-materialgirls/report_test.md

 ## Layout of the Algorithm and Functions
 ### Generate System
 Creates a 'coordinates.csv' file in the given directory with D columns and N rows.
 Entries are random floats between 0 and 1, which act as the center points of the circular/spherical particles in the 1x1-square/1x1x1-cube.
 Finally, it prints if the process was succesful, otherwise it raises an error.
+An example of a possible output file can be seen [here](https://github.com/CTL-2023/sasa-materialgirls/blob/main/data/coordinates.csv).

     generate_system(N, D, file_directory, csv_name)
         '''